ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 sudo nixos-rebuild switch --flake .#nixos-test
 ```

 More operations on Git are not described here.
 Generally speaking, rollback can be done directly through Git.
-Only when the system crashes completely, you need to restart into bootloader and boot the system from the previous historical version.
+Only when the system crashes completely, you will need to restart into bootloader and boot the system from the previous historical version.

 ### 11. View and delete history data {#view-and-delete-history}